dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 The arguments passed to the anonymous nested class’s constructor and the first base class or implemented interface.

-Applying Maximum Munch, the first parentheses denote the argument list.
+Applying maximum munch, the first parentheses denote the argument list.
 Yet, similar to the case of function literals, if a programmer wanted to enclose the first base class or interface with parentheses, an explicit argument list must be provided.